handichan/BSS-Workflow/README.md

 - This level may represent 4 runs, including 2024, 2030, 2040, and 2050.

 ### Four Subdirectory Level: `in.state`
-- This level may represent all US States.
+- This level represents the contiguous US, i.e. 48 states and DC.

 ### Data Files: Parquet Files
 - The Parquet files are stored within each `in.state` directory.